CAcertOrg/cacert-infradocs/docs/systems/proxyin.rst

 Adding a new forward entry
 --------------------------

-Add a line to the ``profiles::sniproxy::https_forwards`` item in Hiera data and adjust the firewall configuration on :doc:`infra02`.
+Add an entry to the ``profiles::sniproxy::forwarded`` item in :file:`hieradata/nodes/proxyin.yaml` in :cacertgit:`cacert-puppet` and adjust the firewall configuration on :doc:`infra02`.
 You will need to request DNS changes from the critical team if you want to switch an existing service to use the SNI proxy service.

 Changes
 =======